joshbeard/joshbeard.me-website/src/uses.md

   either launching it or attaching to an existing session.
 This also has an icon in my Waybar status bar to show unread mail count.

-My workflow's not as smooth on macOS, which I've been stuck with at work over the years.
-At least it's not Windows, but I'm adaptable when it comes to getting paid.
+My workflow's not as smooth on macOS, particularly corporate-provided workstations.